winewithbiscuits/wine/source/_posts/arch.md

 The primary reason for this change is that Windows 11 was not optimised for my day-to-day workflow.
 Previously, I had been using Ubuntu as a dual-boot option on my laptop for quite some time, but now I've decided to discard Windows altogether.

-I plan to update this post with details on navigating the installation process later.
  For now, I've installed KDE Plasma X11 as my desktop environment.

 PS: AUR nice!